dchambers/composerjs/README.md

 Now, although `model.node` can be navigated to immediately, the node won't effectively exist (e.g. `get()` can't be invoked yet) until the model has been sealed and `create()` has been invoked.

-There are precisely three methods available for use with optional nodes:
+There are precisely three methods available for use with optional nodes, that can be used once the model has been sealed:

   * `exists()` (whether the node currently exists or not)
   * `create()` (causes the node to come into existence)